IncluSim:

 In August 2024, I supported planning and co-lead a co-design session for IncluSim.
 We invited back members from the first user study so co-designers could see how their work was included and provide more recommendations.

-I received positive feedback on the new UX changes, which will be outlined in an upcoming research paper.
+I received positive feedback on the new UX changes

 I also presented my summer work at a Mechanical Engineering poster session!